 Construction output in the Czech Republic dropped 9.7 percent year-on-year in August 2020, following a 10.4 percent decline in the previous month.
 Civil engineering works fell at a softer pace (-6.2 percent from -9.9 percent in July), while building activity decreased further (-11.2 percent from -10.7 percent).
 On a seasonally adjusted monthly basis, construction activity shrank 1.4 percent.

 Construction Output in Czech Republic averaged 1.46 percent from 1998 until 2020, reaching an all time high of 36.90 percent in January of 2018 and a record low of -25.70 percent in January of 2010.
 This page provides - Czech Republic Construction Output - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Czech Republic Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

-Construction Output in Czech Republic is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in Czech Republic to stand at 2.50 in 12 months time.
-In the long-term, the Czech Republic Construction Output is projected to trend around 2.70 percent in 2020, according to our econometric models.
+Construction Output in Czech Republic is expected to be -2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Construction Output in Czech Republic to stand at 5.00 in 12 months time.
+In the long-term, the Czech Republic Construction Output is projected to trend around 4.80 percent in 2021 and 1.40 percent in 2022, according to our econometric models.